Know Your Leather: A Detailed Guide

 Unlike its synthetic counterparts, natural leather readily absorbs moisture.
 Splash a drop of water on your leather merchandise.
 If it soaks up the water in seconds, chances are it’s a genuine leather item.

-The cost, quality and aesthetics of leather goods depend on various aspects including the type of animal hide, tanning process and finishing touches.
-Hopefully, this article will be your ultimate guide in understanding the different leather grades and choosing the best leather product for yourself.
+The cost, quality, and aesthetics of leather goods depend on various aspects, including the type of animal hide, tanning process, and finishing touches.
+Hopefully, this article will be your ultimate guide to understanding the different leather grades and choosing the best leather product for yourself.